 The woman assigned me one of the seats.
 I walked up the couple of stair steps to reach the seat and sat down.
 I rolled up my jeans, took off my shoes and socks while she prepared a warm bubble bath with the products of my choice.

 Another woman of my age came in, and took the other seat.
 She wore a mixed print outfit.
 She seemed to be a regular as she asked her beauty person about her son’s wedding, and whether she had found a perfect formal mother-of-the-groom dress.

 While I was relaxing with my feet in the warm solution, the young woman rolled in a small shelf with all kinds of beauty tools, creams, towels of all sizes.
 On the lowest shelf was a Black & Decker tools power drill with an attached grinder.

 Looking at the electric tool I had to smile.
 Black & Decker was my Dad’s favorite brand for tools and I saw one here in Alaska!
-I also was amused that a repairman obviously had put it on the lowest shelf and forgotten about it or was now missing it. 🙂
+I also was amused that a repairman or constructor obviously had put it on the lowest shelf and forgotten about it or was now missing it. 🙂

+What would you have done in my place?
 Would you go to that spa again?
 I am curious.
-Send me an email.

-Photo of me: G. Kramm
+Photos of me: G. Kramm

-© 2013-2017 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved